leonardchinonso/verifile/README.md

 # verifile
-An application that verifies file sending between a client and server using merkle proofs
+A Client-Server architecture that verifies file sending between a client and server using merkle proofs